tamagui/tamagui/next.md

+Nate:

+- Add Rofi to Takeout/Supabase/Stripe/Vercel

+---

+- 2.0 = redo/remove ThemeableStack
+- v3 themes: all of the focus styles in the default v3 config are kind of wack
+- activeTheme props for all components
 - in dev mode if no checkbox indicator, warn
   - checkbox should have a default indicator probably with a simple svg check we inline
 - Select should return focus to trigger on close